Need to know

 - after-hours consultations.

-The government has increased bulk-billing incentives, so many of these services will be free.
+The government has increased bulk-billing incentives, so many of these services are free.

 Doctors will bulk-bill concession card holders, children under 16 years of age and patients who have a suspected COVID-19 infection or are more vulnerable to COVID-19.
 This includes people: